csiro-data-school/python/_episodes/07-while-loops.md

 > > 1.
 Because i is incremented before the sum, you are summing 1 to 11.
 > > 2.
 The Boolean value is set to False the loop will never be executed.
 > > 3.
 When i does equal 10 the expression is False and the loop does not execute so we have only summed 1 to 9
 > > 4.
 Because you cannot guarantee the internal representation of Float, you should never try to compare them for equality.
-In this particular case the i never 'equals' n and so the loop never ends. - If you did try running this, you can stop it using <kbd>Ctrl</kbd>+<kbd>c</kbd> in a terminal or going to the kernel menu of a notebook and choosing interrupt.
+In this particular case the i never 'equals' n and so the loop never ends!
 > {: .solution}
 {: .challenge}

+{% include links.md %}